ARMmbed/mbed-os-5-docs/docs/advanced/tls_hardware_acceleration.md

 ### Process overview

-1. Identify the module and the functions you want to replace.
-You can find the list of the replaceable functions for the ECP module in the `ecp_internal.h` header file in the `mbed-os/features/mbedtls/inc/mbedtls` directory.
+1. Identify the module or the functions you want to replace.
 For example, if you have a full cryptographic module, then you probably want to replace functions in the modules.
-If you only have a couple of special instructions or a coprocessor that accelerates some part of the cryptographic function, then you may want to replace only the relevant functions in the module.
+If you only have a couple of special instructions or a co-processor that accelerates some part of the cryptographic function, then you may want to replace only the relevant functions in the module.

-1. Implement the utility functions (only if you selected the ECP module):
+1. If you want to replace functions in the ECP module, you need to implement the mandatory utility functions:
     - these are functions that do not have a counterpart in the standard mbed TLS implementation and their only purpose is to facilitate the integration of the accelerated functions.
     - `mbedtls_internal_ecp_grp_capable`: implement it to tell mbed TLS if the cryptographic hardware can handle the group.
+If the answer is no, then mbed TLS will fall back to the software implementation to continue the operation.
     - `mbedtls_internal_ecp_init` and `mbedtls_internal_ecp_free` are optional.
-Use them to optimize if you are replacing a function in the ECP module.
+Use them to optimise if you are replacing a function in the ECP module.
     - For more information about the utility functions read the subsection about the [ECP](#How-to-implement-ECP-module-functions) module.

-1. Implement the selected functions with the help of your hardware accelerator.
-These functions have the same name as the ones they replace, but with the `_alt` postfix.
+1. Implement the selected functions with the help of your hardware accelerator and copy the source code to the `features/mbedtls/targets/TARGET_XXXX` directory specific to your target.
+You may create a directory structure similar to the one you have for the HAL if you feel it appropriate.
+These functions have the same name as the ones they replace.
 We have [doxygen documentation for the original functions](https://tls.mbed.org/api/).
 The exception to the naming conventions is the ECP module, where an internal API is exposed to enable hardware acceleration.
-These functions too have a doxygen documentation.
+These functions too have a doxygen documentation and you can find them in the `ecp_internal.h` header file.

 1. Since mbed TLS is a static link library you also have to somehow notify the compiler/linker that the alternative implementations are present.
 To do this, you have to set the macros corresponding to the selected functions.
-You can read more on this in the [subsection about setting macros](#How-to-set-the-macros?).
+You can read more on this in the [subsection about setting macros](#How-to-set-the-macros?) section.

 ### How to implement ECP module functions